CICS: Structure

 In the z/OS environment, a CICS installation comprises one or more "regions" (generally referred to as a "CICS Region"), spread across one or more z/OS system images.
-Although it processes interactive transactions, each CICS region is usually started as a batch processing|batch address space with standard JCL statements: it's a job that runs indefinitely until shutdown.
+Although it processes interactive transactions, each CICS region is usually started as a batch address space with standard JCL statements: it's a job that runs indefinitely until shutdown.
 Alternatively, each CICS region may be started as a started task.
 Whether a batch job or a started task, CICS regions may run for days, weeks, or even months before shutting down for maintenance (MVS or CICS).
 Upon restart a parameter determines if the start should be "Cold" (no recovery) or "Warm"/"Emergency" (using a warm shutdown or restarting from the log after a crash).
 Cold starts of large CICS regions with many resources can take a long time as all the definitions are re-processed.

 Installations are divided into multiple address spaces for a wide variety of reasons, such as: